The Difference Between Yeast Infections & Candida, A Holistic Nutritionist Explains

 How is a yeast infection different from candida?

 Most people are familiar with yeast in some form.
 In cooking, it is a leavening agent that you can buy in little packages at the grocery store.
 Known as baker's yeast, that form is just one type of around 600 species of yeast, which is a type of single-celled fungus.
-The yeast that commonly occurs in the human body is called Candida albicans, which is different from but related to baker's yeast.
+The yeast that commonly occurs in the human body is called Candida albicans1, which is different from but related to baker's yeast.
 By the way, nutritional yeast, which is a B-vitamin- and amino-acid-rich ingredient that you may find in lots of vegan recipes, is the genus and species Saccharomyces cerevisiae and does not contribute to candida.

 Yeast in your microbiome

 Every body has some yeast in and on it.
 It's found in oral cavities, the digestive tract, and even on the skin.
-In a healthy biological system, the presence of helpful bacteria keeps yeast in balance.
+In a healthy biological system, the presence of helpful bacteria keeps yeast in balance1.
 If you've ever taken a course of antibiotics and then suffered a yeast infection, then you are aware of some of the consequences that occur when your body gets out of balance.
 Post-antibiotic yeast infections occur because antibiotics kill off more than just the harmful bacteria in your body.
 They also kill beneficial bacteria.
 The result is often candida overgrowth.

 Causes of yeast infections

 - Medications other than antibiotics such as steroids, birth control pills, and other prescription meds

 - A weak or compromised immune system

 - Toxins in food, drink, and your environment